Overview

 Exams: This course has two 90-minute midterm tests and a 3-hour final exam.

-Proctorship Information: All exams in this course may be taken online.
-Please see our Proctor Information for further instructions.
+Proctorship Information: Exams in this course may be taken online.

 Course Options